Are you and your family at home due to the Coronavirus Quarantine? Here are 25+ boredom busters to liven up your routine.

-- You can be kind when others are berating the cashiers for what their stores are out of
+- kind when others are berating the cashiers for what their stores are out of

-And what should you do with your kids with this extended period at home without the friends and activities they’re used to having?
+So what should you do with your kids with this extended period at home without the friends and activities they’re used to having?

 Beat Coronavirus quarantine with these 25 Boredom Busters

 - Take turns setting up blindfolded “taste tests” of a variety of liquids and foods with different members of the family.
 See who can stump the others and who guesses more of them correctly.